hpolthof/laravel-translations-db/readme.md

 [![License](https://poser.pugx.org/hpolthof/laravel-translations-db/license.svg)](https://packagist.org/packages/hpolthof/laravel-translations-db)
 [![Total Downloads](https://poser.pugx.org/hpolthof/laravel-translations-db/d/total.png)](https://packagist.org/packages/hpolthof/laravel-translations-db)

-This package was created for everyone who got tired of collecting translations in language files and maintaining dozens of arrays, filled with lots and lots of keys.
+This package was created, as an **in-place replacement** for the default TranslationServiceProvider and mend for everyone who got tired of collecting translations in language files and maintaining dozens of arrays, filled with lots and lots of keys.
 Keys will be added to the database **automatically**, so no more hussling with adding your keys to the translations file.
 You'll never forget to translate a key anymore!
 In production your keys will be **cached** to ensure the localization stays blazing fast!